 NOTE 1.
-Allow REF(1X) from PL+WL+BL/2+t{lost}+t{lost} after WR NOTE 2.
-Timing diagram shows possible commands but not all shown can be issued at same time; for example if REF is issued at Te1, DES must be issued At Te2 as REF would be illegal at Te2 Likewise, DES must be issued t{tr0} prior to PRE at Tf0.
-All regular timings must still be satisfied.
+Allow REF(1X) from PL+WL+BL/2+tlost+ttor after WR NOTE 2.
+Timing diagram shows possible commands but not all shown can be issued at same time; for ex Likewise, DES must be issued ttoric prior to PRE at TIO.
+All regular timings must still be satisfied. on can be issued at same time; for example if REF is issued at Te1, DES must be issued At Te2 as REF would be illegal at Te2.